superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 ## Developer Notes

 When adding new networks, we must do the following:
-- The name of the network in the `/config` json file must match the official naming of the network name from the [subgraph docs](https://thegraph.com/docs/developer/create-subgraph-hosted#supported-networks)
+- NOTE: The `network` field in the `/config/*.json` file must match the official naming of the network name from the [subgraph docs](https://thegraph.com/docs/developer/create-subgraph-hosted#supported-networks).
+This name can deviate from the name of the file itself. e.g. `avalanche-c.json` must have field: `"network": "avalanche"`.
-- Add the new network to `./networks.json` and add a new file to `./config` with the same name as the network e.g. adding network `avalanche-fuji` to the array in `./networks.json` and then adding `avalanche-fuji.json` to `/config`.
-The name of the network here is dicated by and must match how we name the network for our subgraph endpoint, e.g. `protocol-dev-avalanche-fuji`.
+- Add a new file to `./config`, the name of the file should be derived from the canonical network name in `packages/ethereum-contracts/truffle-config.js`. e.g. adding network `avalanche-c` to the array in `./networks.json` and then adding `avalanche-c.json` to `/config`.
+The name of the network specific file in `/config` will dictate our subgraph endpoint, e.g. `protocol-dev-avalanche-c`.
 - We also need to add the host and resolver addresses to the `addresses.template.ts` file.
-NOTE: the `network` we are comparing in the `addresses.template.test` file should also equal the official naming.
+NOTE: the `network` we are comparing in the `addresses.template.test` file should match the `"network"` field in `/config/*.json`.

 # Contributing